 Cast: Toshiro Mifune.
 Takashi Shimura.
 Masayuki Mori.
 Kyôko Kagawa.
 Tatsuya Mihashi.
 Kô Nishimura.
 Takeshi Katô.
 Kamatari Fujiwara.
 Chishu Ryu.
 Ken Mitsuda.

-“The Bad Sleep Well Movie (1960): Akira Kurosawa’s Corporate Corruption Drama Merits Recognition” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.
+“The Bad Sleep Well: Kurosawa’s Classy Corporate Corruption Drama” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

-“The Bad Sleep Well Movie (1960): Akira Kurosawa’s Corporate Corruption Drama Merits Recognition” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.
+“The Bad Sleep Well: Kurosawa’s Classy Corporate Corruption Drama” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.